-Exploration of interior Australia corresponds roughly with a time when the planet’s major land masses, and indeed many of its minor ones, had been ‘discovered’ and their coastlines surveyed by Europeans.
-There followed a period of exploration of the interiors of the ‘new’ lands and the other unknown frontier, the deep seas, hitherto assumed to be completely barren.
 The British deep sea expedition of HMS Challenger (1872-1876), proposed by the Royal Society and accepted by the Admiralty, carrying the finest scientists and scientific equipment of the day at a time when Britain was at the peak of its imperial power.
 On board, as usual, was an artist but the new technology of photography was also employed.
 On this landmark expedition 362 stations around the world’s oceans were systematically sampled at many depths, the results marking the advent of scientific oceanography.
 Samples were taken off Sydney and its deepest sounding of 8,200 metres was made in the southwest Pacific.
 It marked perhaps the twilight period of the great global scientific voyages of exploration when science was its own justification.
 Scientific exploration would continue but now mostly initiated by the ‘discovered’ territories as the grip of colonial powers weakened.